-a) Identification/recognition of business risks that are susceptible to money laundering and terrorist financing, i.e. detection of the risks faced by the obligor, taking into account the customers, the types of services it provides, as well as publicly available information on the risks and typologies of money laundering and terrorist financing.
-It would be useful for the obligor to compile a list of potential factors to be used for recognising threats and vulnerabilities related to money laundering and terrorist financing.
+a) Identification/recognition of business risks that are susceptible to money laundering, terrorist financing and financing of proliferation of weapons of mass destruction, i.e. detection of the risks faced by the obligor, taking into account the customers, the types of services it provides, as well as publicly available information on the risks and typologies of money laundering, terrorist financing and financing of proliferation of weapons of mass destruction.
+It would be useful for the obligor to compile a list of potential factors to be used for recognising threats and vulnerabilities related to money laundering, terrorist financing and financing of proliferation of weapons of mass destruction within the obligor's operations.
 This primarily refers to those factors identified as high-risk at the national level, those specific to a particular obligor, as well as typologies, trends, behavioural patterns, specific circumstances, and similar.